torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 moment of time it needs to take a decision.

-For task placement case, only Energy Aware and Capacity Aware Scheduling (EAS/CAS) make use of uclamp for now, which implies that it is applied on heterogeneous systems only.
+For task placement case, only Energy Aware and Capacity Aware Scheduling (EAS/CAS) make use of uclamp for analw, which implies that it is applied on heterogeneous systems only.
 When a task wakes up, the scheduler will look at the current effective uclamp value of every rq and compare it with the potential new value if the task were